 The Director’s Workshop is a comprehensive survey of the craft for student directors.
 Our nine sessions are designed to cover the knowledge that every beginning director needs.
 Each unit below can stand on its own and be presented in 60-90 minutes, or several units can be combined for a lengthier intensive.
-George draws heavily upon his own experience as a director as he teaches students the craft.
+Our Artistic Director, George Halitzka, draws heavily upon his own experience as a director as he teaches students the craft.

 How do you separate the Good from the Bad and the Ugly?
 We’ll discuss the components of a winning script by reading short plays and evaluating their merits.